cancervariants/fusion-representation/docs/source/nomenclature.rst

 1. All components are joined together by the double-colon (``::``) operator.
 #.
 A hyphen (``-``) operator may be used instead of a double-colon when describing a read-through transcript at the gene level (see :ref:`gene-components`).
 #.
 When describing :ref:`chimeric-fusions`, structural components are ordered in 5' to 3' orientation with respect to the transcribed gene product.
 #.
-When describing :ref:`regulatory-fusions`, the regulatory element is indicated first (e.g. reg_e\@GATA2::EVI1).
+When describing :ref:`regulatory-fusions`, the regulatory element is indicated first (e.g. reg_e\@\ *GATA2*::\ *EVI1*).
 #.
 When describing :ref:`chimeric-fusions` by :ref:`junction-components` (in lieu of full :ref:`Transcript Segment Components <transcript-segment-component>`), the 5' fusion partner junction must be the first component, and the 3' fusion partner junction must be the last component.
 #.
 Throughout the nomenclature components, some information may be provided optionally.
 In these cases, the optional text is :opt:`colored orange` and may be omitted.

 Inferred Fusions
 ################
-Some fusions are inferred from an assayed genomic rearrangement, typically in the context of a phenotypic presentation that is associated with the inferred gene fusion event.
+Some fusions are inferred from an assayed DNA rearrangement, typically in the context of a phenotypic presentation that is associated with the inferred gene fusion event.
 In these cases, the nomenclature may indicate that the fusion was inferred through the use of parentheticals surrounding the double-colon operator (shown in :red:`red`):